oras-project/oras/docs/artifact-manifest.md

 # OCI Artifact Manifest (Experimental)

 The prototype-2 branch of ORAS implements [oci.artifact.manifest][oci-artifact-manifest], supporting references between artifact types.
-This capability enables a graph of objects to be established, including signatures, SBoMs and other artifact types.
+This capability enables a graph of objects to be established, including signatures, Software Bill of Materials (SBoMs) and other artifact types.

 ![](./media/net-monitor-graph.svg)